gmzi/website-demo/README.md

 ## Usage

-1. Set up your MongoDB account.
-2. Set up yoour Cloudinary account.
-3. Clone repo.
+1. Clone repo.
-4. Create `.env.local` file, copy variables from `.env.example`.
+2. Create `.env.local` file, copy variables from `.env.example`.
-4. run `npm install` for dependencies
+3. run `npm install` for dependencies
-5. `npm run dev` to run local dev server.
+4. `npm run dev` to run local dev server in `http://localhost:3000/` with local data pulled from `local.json`.
-7. go to 'localhost:3000' to see the first page with local data pulled from 'document.json'.
-Deploy your own data on database for prod environment.

-I've found awesome guidance [here](next.js/leran link);

 ## Contribute
 Please clone, fork, contribute in any way you find interesting.
 I've listed Issues I haven't had the time to fix yet, please feel free to tackle any of them or create new ones.